Sermus/ESP8266_Adafruit_ILI9341/README.md

 GND to ground

-MOSI may be left unconnected
+MISO may be left unconnected